aster-void/docker/psql/README.md

 ## Docker Compose

-this docker-compose.yml will work as part of your app's compose.yml (and template if yours don't have one) this will make a psql accessible at postgresql:5432.
+this docker-compose.yml will work as part of your app's compose.yml (and template if yours don't have one) this will make a postgres accessible at postgres:5432.

 to run this, you need to:
-- edit docker-compose.yml to fit your package, or copy corresponding part of it (under postgresql:) to your project's compose.yml
+- edit docker-compose.yml to fit your package, or copy corresponding part of it (under postgres:) to your project's compose.yml
-- copy ./postgresql/ to the project's directory
 - copy Dockerfile.sample to your project and edit it to fit your project. (skip if yours already have one)
 - delete run.sh (not necessary)